Golden Axe II: Gameplay

 There are two types of game modes.
 One is "The Duel", where players are pitted against enemies in an arena, battling one after the other and gradually getting more difficult.
 The other is normal mode, where players must navigate through different areas battling various enemies.
-Normal mode puts the player into the story of the game, where they must recover the golden axe from Dark Guld.
-The player must navigate through multiple areas until eventually they reach Dark Guld's castle.
+Normal mode puts the player into the story of the game, where they must recover the Golden Axe from Dark Guld.
+The player must navigate through multiple areas until they reach Dark Guld's castle.
 There are seven stages in total, including Ravaged Village, Ruins, Tower, Dragon's Throat Cave, Castle Gates, Castle, and Dark Guld's Chamber.
 Each area ends with a boss where the player must battle a large group of enemies at once.
 Magic books are also gathered along the way, allowing the player to increase their magic meter.
-There are also three Bizarrians that can be mounted and used against enemy characters, including Chicken Legs, Green Dragons, and Fire Dragons.
+There are also three Bizarrians that can be mounted and used against enemies, including Chicken Legs, Green Dragons, and Fire Dragons.
 The duel mode consists of multiple rounds where the player must defeat an enemy, or a group of enemies.
-Every round is set in the same scenery and the player must be victorious over 15 levels in order to complete the duel.
+Every round is set in the same scenery and the player must be victorious over 15 levels to complete the duel.

 Plot

 A few years after the defeat of the warlord Death Adder, (Note: As depicted in Golden Axe.) a tyrant by the name of Dark Guld is released from an ancient imprisonment.
 Joined by his loyal clan, Guld manages to lay waste to countries across the land of Yuria, causing widespread chaos.
-Guld also manages to take within his possession the Golden Axe, a legendary weapon of formidable power.
-Not wanting their land to fall into ruin, the barbarian Ax Battler, amazon Tyris Flare, and dwarf Gilus Thunderhead, who had previously defeated Death Adder, start on a journey to defeat Guld.
+Guld also manages to gain possession of the Golden Axe, a legendary weapon of formidable power.
+Not wanting their land to fall into ruin, the barbarian Ax Battler, amazon Tyris Flare, and dwarf Gilus Thunderhead, who had previously defeated Death Adder, embark on a journey to defeat Guld.
 After traveling for many days, and dispatching some of Dark Guld’s followers, the trio arrive at Guld’s castle and storm its gates, defeating more of his followers in the process.
 Upon entering the castle’s throne room, the trio encounters Dark Guld, who uses the Golden Axe to enhance his strength.
 The trio and Guld then duel and after a long battle the trio end up triumphant in defeating him.
 With Guld and his clan defeated, the land of Yuria ushers in a new era of peace.